 I've also had the pleasure of having my diagram and equipment listing featured on the Dave Matthews Band official website, in the band's 2010 Summer Tour photo book (sold at shows that Summer), in a DMB drum tablature publication, and and in Modern Drummer Magazine (July 2013 issue, Carter Beauford interview).
 I'm very humbled with this recognition and after pouring all this time and effort into this hobby I feel that I have created one of if not the most comprehensive and accurate listings of Carter's equipment.
 Even though I don’t claim it to be perfect I feel it’s pretty close.

 As always I welcome any comments or feedback you might have on this little project of mine.
 Please feel free to email me or send me a message on Facebook.
 I always enjoy talking with people about Carter’s kit but more importantly his drumming in general.
 I find no greater joy than sharing the passion I have for Carter's playing.

 - Justin "BeaufordBuddy" Scott

 Carter Beauford endorses the following products:

-The above drum kit diagram and equipment listing was compiled from several sources including many photographs, video footage, information from reliable sources, and just plain common drum sense.
-To the best of my knowledge this listing is accurate as of the date listed below, however, minor mistakes or misrepresentations may be present.
-The diagram is not to scale and some items might be slightly out of place due to space limitations.
-Thanks to Henry Luniewski and Ronn Dunnett for their assistance, especially Henry for doing such a great job at keeping this massive kit tuned and maintained, the many fans and fellow drummers who inspire me to do this, and most importantly Carter Beauford for being the biggest inspiration behind my passion for drumming.
+The above drum kit diagram and equipment listing was compiled from several different sources.
+To the best of my knowledge this listing is accurate as of the revised date listed above, however, minor mistakes or misrepresentations may be present.
+The diagram is not to scale and some items may be slightly out of place due to space limitations.
+Thanks to Henry Luniewski, Ronn Dunnett, and Adam Parker for their assistance, especially Henry for doing such a great job at keeping this massive kit tuned and maintained, the many fans and fellow drummers who inspire me to do this, and most importantly Carter Beauford for being the biggest inspiration behind my passion for drumming.